Infinixius/codehs/README.md

 Quiz answers and open-response answers are NOT included!
 Please keep in mind copy-pasting code directly from here is not the smartest thing to do.
 You should try to solve the problems yourself first, and only use this as a reference if you get stuck.

-**Unit quizzes (the final test of each unit) are NOT included.
-This repository is intended to help you get through the "busy work" part of CodeHS, not to blatantly cheat.
-The smaller quizzes in each lesson are included.**

 # How does it work?

 Two scripts, `automate.js` and `browser.js` are used to automate the process of copying code from CodeHS to this repository.
 Keep in mind [Node.JS](https://nodejs.org) is required to run these!